Calm The Cravings: Cortisol-Balancing Breakfast Bowl Recipe

 • 2 tbsp chia seeds

 First, cut the banana into wheels as thick or thinly as you like, than dice up the kiwi.
 I prefer to leave the skin on (being Aussie and all), but you can choose to remove it for a less chewy taste.
-Add the yoghurt, Greek or use dairy-free, to a small dessert bowl.
-Top with the fruit and chia seeds to complete the dish.
-Enjoy with a cup of peppermint or fennel tea shortly afterwards to help hydrate and support the fibre intake.
+Add the yoghurt to a small dessert bowl, Greek or use dairy-free.
+Stir in the probiotics and protein powder of choice until well combined.
+Then top the protein yoghurt with fruit and chia seeds to complete the dish.
+Enjoyed best with a cup of peppermint or fennel tea shortly afterwards to help hydrate and support the higher fibre intake.
+This recipe is super filling, calming and just plain delicious.

 Frequently Asked Questions